 4. Nationalism can flourish in times of crisis (common threat) eg., (war, economic difficulties).

-5. A nation’s strength depends on: a. its institutions, b. the supply and use of natural resources, c. commitment to shared ideology, d. its military, e. its leadership, and e. its innovation.
+5. A nation’s strength depends on: a. the supply and use of natural resources, b. commitment to shared ideology, c. its military, d. its leadership, and e. its innovation.

 6. Nations have a moral responsibility before God to: a. be just, b. be good stewards, c. protect human rights, d. recognize the sacredness of life, and e. recognize and honor God’s sovereignty.